CloudSlang/docs/tutorial/10_lesson.rst

 behavior of loops and our ``create_user_email`` subflow.

-By default a loop exits when either the list it is looping on has been exhausted or the operation or sublfow called returns a result of ``FAILURE``.
+By default a loop exits when either the list it is looping on has been exhausted or the operation or subflow called returns a result of ``FAILURE``.
 This will explain the following cases:

 +--------+-------------------+-------------+--------------+------------------------------+